 Blogging can make you money, and LOTS of money if you put in the work (I follow some bloggers who make hundreds of thousands a year).
 Let me repeat: blogging can make you money!

-If other artists follow you, they probably are curious to know what tools and supplies you are using for your work.
+If other artists follow you, they are probably curious to know what tools and supplies you are using for your artwork.
 On your blog, you can have a supplies list and then link to products in your individual posts.
 If they purchase through your affiliate link, you will make a small commission.

 Check out my full list of tools I use & recommend here!